Consensus decision-making: History

-Consensus decision-making, as a self-described practice, originates from several nonviolent, direct action groups that were active in the Civil rights, Peace and Women's movements, themselves part of the larger U.S. counterculture of the 1960s.
+Consensus decision-making, as a self-described practice, originates from several nonviolent, direct action groups that were active in the Civil rights, Peace and Women's movements in the USA during counterculture of the 1960s.
 The practice gained popularity in the 1970s through the anti-nuclear movement, and peaked in popularity in the early 1980s.
 Consensus spread abroad through the anti-globalization and climate movements, and has become normalized in anti-authoritarian spheres in conjunction with affinity groups and ideas of participatory democracy and prefigurative politics.
-Despite similar practices being observed in different cultures throughout history, there are almost no literary uses of consensus decision-making or consensus process prior to 1960.

 The Movement for a New Society (MNS) has been credited for popularizing consensus decision-making.
 Unhappy with the inactivity of the Religious Society of Friends (Quakers) against the Vietnam War, Lawrence Scott started A Quaker Action Group (AQAG) in 1966 to try and encourage activism within the Quakers.
 By 1971 AQAG members felt they needed not only to end the war, but transform civil society as a whole, and renamed AQAG to MNS.
-MNS members used consensus decision-making from the beginning as a non-religious adaptation of the Quaker decision-making they were used to.
+MNS members used consensus decision-making from the beginning as an adaptation of the Quaker decision-making they were used to.
 MNS trained the anti-nuclear Clamshell Alliance (1976) and Abalone Alliance (1977) to use consensus, and in 1977 published Resource Manual for a Living Revolution, which included a section on consensus.

 An earlier account of consensus decision-making comes from the Student Nonviolent Coordinating Committee (SNCC), the main student organization of the civil rights movement, founded in 1960.
 Early SNCC member Mary King, later reflected: "we tried to make all decisions by consensus ... it meant discussing a matter and reformulating it until no objections remained".
 This way of working was brought to the SNCC at its formation by the Nashville student group, who had received nonviolence training from James Lawson and Myles Horton at the Highlander Folk School.
 However, as the SNCC faced growing internal and external pressure toward the mid-1960s, it developed into a more hierarchical structure, eventually abandoning consensus.

 Women Strike for Peace (WSP) are also accounted as independently used consensus from their founding in 1961.
 Eleanor Garst (herself influenced by Quakers) introduced the practice as part of the loose and participatory structure of WSP.

 As consensus grew in popularity, it became less clear who influenced who.
 Food Not Bombs, which started in 1980 in connection with an occupation of Seabrook Station Nuclear Power Plant organized by the Clamshell Alliance, adopted consensus for their organization.
 Consensus was used in the 1999 Seattle WTO protests, which inspired the S11 (World Economic Forum protest) in 2000 to do so too.
 Consensus was used at the first Camp for Climate Action (2006) and subsequent camps.
-Occupy Wall Street (2011) made use of consensus, popularizing the people's microphone and hand signals.
+Occupy Wall Street (2011) made use of consensus in combination with techniques such as the people's microphone and hand signals.